 Finding spanning trees under various restrictions has been an interesting question to researchers.
-A ``dense'' tree, from a graph theoretical point of view, has small total distances between vertices and large number of substructures.
-In this note, the ``density'' of a spanning tree is conveniently measured by the weight of a tree (defined as the sum of products of adjacent vertex degrees).
-By utilizing established conditions and relations between trees with the minimum total distance or maximum number of subtrees, an edge-swap heuristic for generating ``dense'' spanning trees is presented.
+A "dense" tree, from a graph theoretical point of view, has small total distances between vertices and large number of substructures.
+In this note, the "density" of a spanning tree is conveniently measured by the weight of a tree (defined as the sum of products of adjacent vertex degrees).
+By utilizing established conditions and relations between trees with the minimum total distance or maximum number of sub-trees, an edge-swap heuristic for generating "dense" spanning trees is presented.
 Computational results are presented for randomly generated graphs and specific examples from applications.

 Ozen, Mustafa; Wang, Hua; Wang, Kai; and Yalman, Demet

-Theory and Applications of Graphs:
+Theory and Applications of Graphs: Vol. 3

 , Article 1.

-Available at: http://digitalcommons.georgiasouthern.edu/tag/vol3/iss1/1
+Available at: https://digitalcommons.georgiasouthern.edu/tag/vol3/iss1/1